DZBohan/gatk_wgs_variant_calling/README.md

 ### Joint Calling (Script C)

-Edit and submit the Slurm script [`joint_calling.sh`](https://github.com/DZBohan/gatk_wgs_variant_calling/blob/main/scripts/joint_calling.sh) to merge the VCF files to get a cohort VCF file.
+Edit and submit the Slurm script [`joint_calling.sh`](https://github.com/DZBohan/gatk_wgs_variant_calling/blob/main/scripts/joint_calling.sh) to do a joint calling to get a cohort VCF file.
 This script includes `GenomicsDBImport` and `GenotypeGVCFs`.

 During Joint Calling, only the 24 canonical chromosomes (chr1–chr22, chrX, chrY) were included.
 Non-canonical contigs (e.g., chrM and unlocalized/unplaced scaffolds such as chr1_KI…, chrUn…) were excluded.